 If your policy doesn’t go with you or does not cover a medical evacuation by air or fees before service costs when you travel, it is strongly advised to take out additional international medical insurance for your trip.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: Driving in the Turks and Caicos Islands is on the left.
 The terrain is flat and subject to flooding during or after storms.
 Primary roads are generally good in both urban and rural areas.
 Secondary roads are often unpaved and contain ruts and potholes.
 Road signs are not prevalent, but navigating with a tourist map is possible as there are few roads on the island.
 Hazards such as blind intersections, road work, changes in road conditions which are unmarked, and a lack of familiarity with roundabouts and other intersections are often the main cause of problems while driving.
-At a roundabout, drivers are required to give way to those on their immediate right and those who enter the roundabout firsts.
+At a roundabout, drivers are required to give way to those on their immediate right and those who enter the roundabout first.
 Wild donkeys are a common sight on the island of Grand Turk and occasionally walk into the roads, presenting a hazard to drivers, especially at night.

-Temporary visitors wishing to drive in the Turks and Caicos require a valid driver's license from their country of residence or International Driving License which is good for up to a month, after which a local license from the Department of Road Safety is required.
+Temporary visitors wishing to drive in the Turks and Caicos require a valid driver's license from their country of residence or an International Driving License which is good for up to a month, after which a local license from the Department of Road Safety is required.
 You should observe the speed limits (20 mph in town, 40 mph elsewhere).
 Driving under the influence of alcohol is illegal, and drivers convicted of the offense may face fines, detention, or both.
 Use seat belts at all times as you could face possible fines.
 Accidents are on the increase on the Leeward Highway (Providenciales) and are often fatal.
 Roadside assistance in the event of a breakdown is generally not available.
 For emergencies, drivers may call 999 or 911 for police, fire, or medical assistance.
 Visitors should take care to ride only in taxis with seatbelts.
 Most car and motor scooter rental agencies will not rent to anyone under the age of 21.
 A government tax is levied on all car and motor scooter rentals (insurance is extra).
 Public transportation is available in the Turks and Caicos and is generally safe.

 Please refer to our Road Safety page for more information.
 Also, visit the website of the country’s national tourist office.